morhook/medita-coach/README.md

 ## <a name="telegram-bot"></a> Telegram Bot

 To enter our public beta enter the link https://t.me/meditacoachbot and ask for permissions to @morhook via DM.
+The bot will give you your "telegramId" to be able to give you permissions.

 ## <a name="setup"></a> Setup